 Definition 4.
-An ε -tester for property P is a randomized algorithm given an oracle which answers queries for the universe size and queries for the existence of edges connecting given nodes in a graph A. The tester must accept with probability at least 2/3 if A has P and must reject with probability at least 2/3 if dist $(A, P) \geq \varepsilon$.
+An $\varepsilon$ -tester for property P is a randomized algorithm given an oracle which answers queries for the universe size and queries for edges on desired pairs in a graph A. The tester must accept with probability at least 2/3 if A has P and must reject with probability at least 2/3 if dist $(A, P) \ge \varepsilon$ .

 Definition 5.
-A property P is testable if for every $\varepsilon > 0$ there is an ε -tester for P making a number of queries which is bounded from above by a function depending only on ε .
+A property P is testable if for every $\varepsilon > 0$ there is an $\varepsilon$ -tester for P making a number of queries which is upper-bounded by a function depending only on $\varepsilon$ .

-We allow different ε -testers for each $\varepsilon > 0$ and our definitions are therefore non-uniform.
+We allow different $\varepsilon$ -testers for each $\varepsilon > 0$ and our definitions are therefore non-uniform.
 The uniform case is strictly more difficult (see, e.g., Alon and Shapira [3]).
 We are interested in proving untestability, and our results hold even in the non-uniform case.
 In oblivious testing (see Alon and Shapira [2]), the testers are not given access to the size of the universe.
 Again, our results hold in the more general case where the testers may make decisions based on the size of the universe.
 In a similar way, the number of loops in a graph is asymptotically insignificant compared to the number of possible non-loops.
 Modifying the definition of distance to account for this makes testing strictly more difficult (see Jordan and Zeugmann [10]) and so we use the more general definition above.